 Losses Group

-Governance and Sector Determination Group
+Governance and Segment Determination Group

 Special Committees, Working Groups, and Task Teams may be established as necessary to carry on the work of the organization.

 Article VII: Authority.
 The Electronic Scheduling collaborative shall report directly to the Federal Energy Regulatory Commission.
 Any standards, business practices, specifications, or other such works developed by the Electronic Scheduling Collaborative shall be presented to the FERC for review.
 In addition, the Electronic Scheduling Collaborative may choose to files such works in response to existing, or as new, filings for the FERC to consider.